tannuchoudhary/WebDev/4.JAVASCRIPT/ADVANCED_JAVASCRIPT/higher order function and passing functions as arguments.md

 }
 ```

-//we can see that the event listener is taking two inputs, first what event shound listen to
+* we can see that the event listener is taking two inputs, first what event shound listen to
-//and second one specifying what it should do once that event gets detected
+* and second one specifying what it should do once that event gets detected
-//we can see that this eventListener function is little bit different, instead of passing
+* we can see that this eventListener function is little bit different, instead of passing
-//integers or characters as parameter, we are passing numbers
+* integers or characters as parameter, we are passing numbers

-//now let us understand the use of passing functions in parameter by taking one more example
+* now let us understand the use of passing functions in parameter by taking one more example
 ```javascript
 function add(num1, num2){
 return num1 + num2;